 Working at the intersection of philosophy and linguistics, this academic also has a passion for film

 Justin is an associate professor of philosophy at MIT.
-Before coming to MIT, he did my graduate work in philosophy at Yale, and was an undergraduate at UC-Davis.
+Before coming to MIT, he did his graduate work in philosophy at Yale, and was an undergraduate at UC-Davis.

 He works in philosophy of language and philosophical logic, on topics that lie at the intersection of philosophy and linguistics.
 He also has research interests in metaphysics, meta-ethics, and social and political philosophy.
 Those curious to learn more about his work may want to check out his interview with 3:AM magazine.